Dominum Deum Nostrum Papam: Subsequent Usage

 The gloss continued to be incorporated in multiple editions of extravagantes for hundreds of years.
 In 1578, Pope Gregory XIII formally appointed a small commission of learned cardinals and other clerics, generally referred to as the Correctores Romani, to set about the task of editing the Decretum.
 From the early 1570s at least, scholars working under papal auspices had been preparing the way.
 They had gone through the Vatican's manuscripts, then sent letters out across Catholic Europe, asking for the loan of, or copies of, manuscripts of Gratian and earlier canonical collections, seeking to collect the best examples local churches could provide.
 Responses came from curia cardinals, from remote Spanish monasteries, from beleaguered prelates in the Low Countries.
-The Correctores worked their way though the texts of the Decretum, collating the manuscripts, comparing and discussing variant readings they encountered, and keeping copious notes as they chose the readings they thought most accurate for the new edition.
+The Correctores worked their way through the texts of the Decretum, collating the manuscripts, comparing and discussing variant readings they encountered, and keeping copious notes as they chose the readings they thought most accurate for the new edition.
 That Roman edition, published in 1582 and again in 1584 with Gregory XIII's letter of authorization as its preface, became the standard text within the Catholic world.